 - Heart attack, recent—Should not be used in patients with this condition.

 - Kidney disease or

-Take this medicine only as directed by your doctor.
-Do not take more of it, do not take it more often, and do not take it for a longer period of time than your doctor ordered.
-If too much is taken, it may increase unwanted effects or become habit-forming (causing mental or physical dependence).
+Use this medicine only as directed by your doctor.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
+If too much of this medicine is used for a long time, it may become habit-forming (causing mental or physical dependence) or cause an overdose.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.